 So I sit and write this, appeal to you for your help in moving on, how to move on with our lives in light, help to peer into our nature without defences and distractions, recover just us, be with our own self, having ourselves, this gift of life, a life we live.

 I might suggest beginning with the panel discussion that ended the series.
 Then you can listen to each one’s presentation.
 If you want to hear from one of the top experts on the environment, be sure to listen to Thomas Homer-Dixon’s presentation; but I warn you, it’s sobering, very sobering.
 I wrote in with a question which he addressed right at the end on how social media is affecting moving forward on the climate crisis.
-I was hoping for a different answer, but he said, if more bleakly, what the social media whistleblowers are also telling us.
-It’s not good.
+I was hoping for a different answer, but he said, if more bleakly, what I’ve recorded in previous posts which the social media whistleblowers are telling us.
+You’ll hear – It’s not good.

 John Albert Hall Lectures https://vimeo.com/csrs

-I know we don’t want to hear all this.
+I know we don’t want to hear all this, let alone think about it.
 We want to go on with everything as it was, go back to how it was before the pandemic.
 But everything as it was, 2019, was a year of our putting more carbon into the atmosphere than we ever have before, despite all we know.

 I feel we are up against it as a society.
 I am losing faith in us.
 We in Ontario rejected a government that was taking some action for addressing the climate crisis and our future.
 Even a year before the election, the premier’s senior colleagues were jumping ship, knew already they were going down to defeat in the next election.
 In their place, we elected a government without even a policy book that promised not to add to the electricity bill and promised to fight in the courts the federal government tax on carbon program addressing climate change, costing us about $30 million of tax dollars i legal fees paid for it would seem by quickly after coming to office reducing Long term Care funding by $34 million.
 Of course last year the premier was on camera with a tear in his eye for how neglected was long term care and he was the one who was going to fix it.
 Oh and to win the election, he promised us’ a buck a beer.’